Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may determine your property’s zoning district by searching for your property address on the Town’s interactive mapping site.
 If you have additional questions, please contact the Planning Department.
 View the

-Payment must be received at the Administrative Service Building (311 Fifth St.) no later than 5:00 p.m. on the first Tuesday of the month to avoid being shut-off.
-You can make a payment in person (311 Fifth St.), over the phone (720)382-5500, or online Xpress Bill Pay.
-If you are unable to pay your bill, Xpress Bill Pay does offer a service called bill float that will allow you to make arrangements so that the bill is paid and will get you removed from the shut-off list.
+Payment must be received at the Administrative Services Building (311 Fifth St.) no later than 5:00 p.m. on the first Tuesday of the month to avoid being shut off.
+You can make a payment in person (311 Fifth St.), over the phone (720)382-5500, or online.

 Please follow the web link below for the town's stormwater rates.
 Stormwater rates

-You will receive a bill from the town for stormwater and trash services and in some cases water.
-For contact information for other utility services, view
+You will receive a bill from the Town for stormwater and trash services and in some cases water.